 Other Coffee Taste

-As you would expect from a cappuccino maker, the Eletta ECAM44.660.B produces fantastic cappuccino, latte and flat whites.
+As you would expect from a cappuccino maker made by Delonghi (click here for other models), the Eletta ECAM44.660.B produces fantastic cappuccino, latte and flat whites.
 If you enjoy these types of coffee and want to save money on coffee shops, the Eletta could be an excellent option.

 Ease of Cleaning